 Vests and plates go through numerous environmental and conditioning tests.
 Before any armor actually faces ballistic threats, it is put through extreme elemental changes such as extreme heating and cooling.
 This acts as a more realistic testing scenario as body armor is typically worn or used in the natural environment for some amount of time before being shot.
 For any armor to make it all the way through the NIJ Testing protocol, the armor must be very well constructed and designed to not only withstand ballistic threats, but to do so even after years of simulated use.

-Give thought to your occupation, location of the places you frequent, and what threats might arise near you, before buying body armor.
+Give thought to your occupation, location of the places you frequent, and what threats might arise near you, before selecting you a level of body armor.

-Note here that not all body armor products are eligible for NIJ Certification.
-For example, Premier Body Armor’s level IIIA backpack Inserts and laptop cases are not eligible for certification because the NIJ office only certifies soft armor in the form of a vest.
-With this in mind, Premier Body Armor still sends samplings of each of these products to a third party laboratory to be scientifically tested for the applicable ballistic threats.
+Note that not all body armor products are eligible for NIJ Certification.
+For example, Premier Body Armor’s level IIIA backpack inserts and laptop cases are not eligible for certification because the NIJ office only certifies soft armor in the form of a vest.
+With this in mind, Premier Body Armor still sends samplings of each of these products to an accredited third party laboratory to be scientifically tested for the applicable ballistic threats.
 This ensures the quality and ballistic integrity of the products.